 I treat many different conditions including tennis elbow, carpal tunnel, frozen shoulder, ITB syndrome, plantar faciitis, bursitis, shin splints and sciatica.
 I also work with sprains, strains and fractures to restore joint mobility and break down scar tissue.

 However, it is not only people participating in sports who can benefit from this type of massage.
 It can be of real help to alleviate or improve symptoms arising from conditions as diverse as ME and fibromyalgia, spondylitis, migraine, depression, MS, arthritis, IBS and Crohn’s disease, ADHD and Autism.
+It is also great for lower back, shoulder and neck pain resulting from long hours working at the desk or from poor posture.

 Sports and remedial massage should not be painful and, although there may be some discomfort at times, I never take it beyond the threshold which is manageable for you.
 It is common sense that if intense pain is experienced the muscles will automatically tense up and this will dramatically reduce the effectiveness of any work carried out.
 A session may include deep tissue massage techniques such as trigger point release, soft tissue release, muscular energy techniques and myofascial release.
 Aromatherapy oils can also be incorporated into the session or you may be prescribed a tailor made topical application to use in your aftercare.
 You will also be given advice on diet, lifestyle, exercise and stretching techniques which will benefit your rehabilitation and maintenance programme.